meteor/meteor/content/build-tool.md

 These options will add the newest version of the desired package that is compatible with the other packages in your app.
 If you want to specify a particular version, you can specify it by adding a suffix to the package name, like so: `meteor add kadira:flow-router@2.10.0`.

+Regardless of how you add the package to your app, its actual version will be tracked in the file at `.meteor/versions`.
+This means that anybody collaborating with you on the same app is guaranteed to have the same package versions as you.
+If you want to update to a newer version of a package after installing it, use `meteor update kadira:flow-router`.
+Alternatively, you can run `meteor update` without any arguments to update all packages and the version of Meteor to their latest versions.

 If your app is running when you add a new package, Meteor will automatically download it and restart your app for you.

 #### Searching for packages